-UMLC is partnering with Local Land Services (LLS) to deliver projects that promote the recovery of the endangered Koala populations located in the Southern Tablelands.
-The project is supported by the Department of Planning and Environment through the NSW Koala Strategy.
+UMLC is partnering with the NSW Koala Strategy and Local Land Services (LLS) to deliver Southern Tablelands Koala Karaoke Citizen Science project.
+The project is supported by the Department of Planning and Environment through the NSW Save Our Species program

 Please register your interest through Georgeanna at upper.murrumbidgee@gmail.com or on 0429 779 928.